Tanisha1510/Seven-Segment-Display-Interfacing-Using-8051-/README.md

 7. Repeat the process infinitely.

 ## Explanation:
-•	Lookup Table (0100H - 0109H): Stores hexadecimal values for displaying digits 0-9.
+•	Lookup Table (0100H - 0109H): Stores hexadecimal values for displaying digits 0-9.</br>
-•	MOVC A, @A+DPTR: Retrieves the corresponding segment pattern for the digit.
+•	MOVC A, @A+DPTR: Retrieves the corresponding segment pattern for the digit.</br>
-•	MOV P2, A: Sends data to Port 2, which is connected to the seven-segment display.
+•	MOV P2, A: Sends data to Port 2, which is connected to the seven-segment display.</br>
-•	ACALL D: Calls the delay subroutine to maintain visibility of each digit.
+•	ACALL D: Calls the delay subroutine to maintain visibility of each digit.</br>
-•	Delay Subroutine: Creates a time delay using nested loops.
+•	Delay Subroutine: Creates a time delay using nested loops.</br>
-•	SJMP L: Runs the digit display sequence in an infinite loop.
+•	SJMP L: Runs the digit display sequence in an infinite loop.</br>

 ## Simulation in Proteus:
 1. Open Proteus and load the HEX file generated from Keil.